 What’s Your Next Step

 When making key decisions, businesses must do a lot of research.
 Poor decisions can cost companies millions—or even push the company into bankruptcy.
 In contrast, good decisions can place a company well ahead of the competition.
 Having clear, understandable, and actionable information is the starting point of any good decision-making process.
 However, interesting information that may seem relevant could ultimately be unhelpful in making good decisions.
 Knowing the difference between key information and peripheral information can transform a good company into a great company.
+This is where participant education comes in for advisors.

 These things are also true when advisors share information with 401(k) participants.
 There is no lack of information that can be presented.
 A quick Google search shows how advisors share information on plan design, loans, hardship options, market volatility, risk tolerance, investment diversity, asset allocation, plan sponsor goals, credentials, and financial wellness, and more.
 The list goes on and on.
 The sad reality is that the more material I have read online about participant education, the more confused I have become about what participant education should be.